hyperledger-iroha/iroha-2-docs/src/get-started/atomic-private-settlement.md

    distinct auditor signing and hybrid-encryption keys, a key epoch, height validity, and an approval threshold
 6. enough private sidecar storage for the configured retention period
-7. a neutral sponsor account able to submit the final public carrier
+7. a neutral sponsor account able to submit the public Prepare-lock and finalization/abort carriers, and to fund their ordinary transaction fees

 An auditor may also operate a validator, but must use separate consensus, auditor-signing, and auditor-encryption keys.
 Keep retired decryption keys